Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 It works, too: The personalized map prints and gifts business Grafomap managed to make $1.5M in revenue largely via influencer marketing.

 How?
 They focused on building an Instagram audience, and whenever they noticed a relevant account, they would follow it.
-Next, they would follow similar accounts based on the Instagram suggestions.
+Next, they would follow similar accounts based on Instagram suggestions.
 This way, they were able to curate a list of highly relevant influencers that they could reach out to.

 Over the years, they managed to build relationships with dozens of influencers and grow both our revenue and social media following.
 Founder Rihards Piks is now building new businesses, and he’s using the same tactic.